 Features and Specifications

 The line of Ruger licensed knives is extensive.
 You can check them out at ShopRuger.com.
-There is a knife to meet every need and we will be testing and reviewing several of them in the coming months.
+There is a knife to meet every need.

 Copyright 2017 by Jim and Mary Clary and/or chuckhawks.com.
 All rights reserved.